 Absolutely revolting!!!
 This message of “money is king” captures everything that is wrong with the world right now and it certainly hits a bum note given the current economic climate.
 Did the scriptwriters really think this would resonate with any morally-upstanding audience?
 Extreme capitalism is the very thing unravelling the USA right now.
 Millions of people out of jobs in a capitalist utopia equates to millions of people without income or healthcare… and when most of them have guns you have a real shitstorm on your hands.

 My favourite modern philosopher, Harari, said that the world is not ready to try communism again.
 But communism is looking a lot more appealing these days.
 It would be nice to see more billionaires using their wealth for the greater good such as Warren Buffet who has pledged to give away the majority of his fortune or Jack Dorsey who has donated close to $1 billion towards COVID19 efforts.

 There is nothing wrong with watching what money can afford.
-I am a huge fan of the show Succession, which follows a dysfunctional and loaded family empire that has more expensive (and classier) taste than the cast of Billions.
+I am a huge fan of the show Succession, which follows a dysfunctional and loaded family empire that has more expensive (and classier) taste than the cast of Billions season 5.
 Those characters and plotlines really delve into the human psyche.
 Whereas the writers of Billions need to rethink what they are trying to say with their show.
 Right now, we have a bunch of greedy characters – some of whom are complete tossers, like Spyros, parading around in designing clothes and making statements like, “be greedy, subjugate and conquer”.
 That is just not appropriate.
 At least with the whole COVID19 situation, after spending weeks/months in lockdown, many of us have learned to appreciate that we do not need much to live and be well.
 Let’s cheers to that!